MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Get-SecretInfo.md

 # Get-SecretInfo

 ## SYNOPSIS
-Finds and returns secret metadata information of one or more secrets.
+Finds and returns metadata information about secrets in registered vaults.

 ## SYNTAX